 Years later, the ruling Pasha ordered Rodanthe’s kidnap intent on making her his wife.
 Determined not to yield, Rodanthe tricked the Pasha before fleeing to the mountains dressed in his clothing, taking with her secrets to inflame the rebels.
 After gaining acceptance by a fierce rebel leader she lived and fought as a remarkable young man nicknamed Spanomanolis, meaning Beardless Manolis.

-Now honoured as Kritsotopoula (Girl of Kritsa), villagers celebrate Rodanthe, and her comrades, annually in front of a poignant stone carving.
-This monument portrays the moment in 1823 when brave Rodanthe’s secret was exposed, a point mirrored in this novel as it culminates with a twist.
+Now honoured as Kritsotopoula, meaning Girl of Kritsa, villagers celebrate Rodanthe, and her comrades, annually in front of a poignant stone carving.
+This monument portrays the moment in 1823 when brave Rodanthe’s secret was exposed, a point mirrored in this novel as it culminates with my own twist.